MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 ![Amount of required confirmations](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/read-required.png)

 5. If you aren't sure what the daily limit of the multisig contract is, you can select the `m_dailyLimit` function, and click "READ".
-You will get the result back in wei, which you can convert to ether using [this](https://legacy.mycrypto.com/helpers.html) tool.
+You will get the result back in Wei, which you can convert to Ether using the tool in [this](/general-knowledge/ethereum-blockchain/what-are-the-different-units-used-in-ethereum) article.

 ![Daily limit amount](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/read-dailylimit.png)